WentingXu3o3/DockContainer_CondaEnv_OnVSCode_sshconfig/README.md

 source /opt/conda/etc/profile.d/conda.sh
 conda activate 3dssg
 ```
+!! pay attention to the source of the debugging on the right down, it should change to opt/conda
 ## conda env export to get yaml then we can add to docker file for using the same conda environment next time
 ```
 #when conda activate